Friday Noon Weather Update

 Video

-Coronavirus in Ark.: 18,062 confirmed cases with 242 deaths, according to Governor Asa Hutchinson
+Coronavirus in Ark.: 22,075 cumulative cases with 279 deaths, according to Governor Asa Hutchinson

 Video

-Note: UPDATE: Desha County suspect found dead in Texas from apparent suicide UPDATE: Desha County suspect found dead in Texas from apparent suicide